raspberrypilearning/minecraft-selfies/overview.md

-In this resource you will make a something do a something so that your something can do something and use something to control the something.
+In this resource you will use the PiCamera to take low resolution selfies and then with some additional Python code you will render the image using blocks in Minecraft.